How to Become an IT Manager

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

-Is 2020 the year you put the wheels in motion to become an IT manager?
+Is this the year you put the wheels in motion to become an Information Technology (IT) manager?
 Smart.
-It’s a valuable role in high demand across organizations of every size and sector.
+It’s a valuable role across organizations of every size and sector.

-The median IT manager salary reflects that demand.
-What’s more, “IT manager" can be a great stepping stone to roles like IT director and Chief Information Officer or IT specialties such as cybersecurity or cloud computing.
+What’s more, “IT manager" might even be a stepping stone to roles like IT director and Chief Information Officer or IT specializations such as cybersecurity or cloud computing.

 But how do you go from point A — whether that’s high school graduate, help desk or somewhere further along the food chain — to point B?
 The first step is to understand the role.
 Once you know it’s right for you, you’ll want to assess where you are on your career path, then get the education and experience you need to move forward.